JGoyd/Apple-Silicon-A17-Flaw/A17 Flaw .md

 ## Conclusion

 This report documents a **high-severity, unpatchable silicon flaw** in Apple’s A17 Pro chipset.
-A shared, non-redundant I2C4 bus connects the Secure Enclave and digitizer controller, creating a critical failure domain that renders devices **inoperable and insecure** upon bus degradation.
+A shared, non-redundant I2C4 bus connects the Secure Enclave and digitizer controller, creating a critical failure domain that renders devices **insecure** upon bus degradation.

 The flaw is: